-Self-driving technology comes with many benefits for both customers and society, and it's no wonder that all the major players in the automotive industry today are conducting research on how to increase the level of autonomy on our roads.
+Self-driving technology comes with many benefits for both customers and society, and it is no wonder that all the major players in the automotive industry today are conducting research on how to increase the level of autonomy on our roads.

-Techniques that learn from data, rather than relying on rules defined in code by a human, come with powerful possibilities but also new challenges.
+Techniques that learn from data, rather than relying on rules defined in code by humans, come with powerful possibilities but also new challenges.
 The product you build will not be better than the data you used to train it – hence, data is key.

-Realistic computer images can be generated in real time from video games, and promising research has been done using the commercial game Grand Theft Auto V which is built around a large and visually realistic open-world environment, focused on the first-person perspective of cities and city traffic.
+Realistic computer images can be generated in real time from video games, and promising research has been done using the commercial game Grand Theft Auto V, which is built around a large and visually realistic open-world environment, focused on the first-person perspective of cities and city traffic.

 Berge is now helping a customer to understand the requirements of a virtual environment for use in creating algorithms for autonomous driving.
 With our experience in computer graphics, game development, deep neural networks, and autonomous driving, we have developed a tool tailored for training AI vision algorithms.